-ACCESSORY DWELLING UNIT - A dwelling unit located in, or attached to, a single-family residence as an accessory use.
+ACCESSORY DWELLING UNIT - ATTACHED - A dwelling unit located in, or attached to, a single-family residence as an accessory use.
 A single-family residence with an accessory dwelling unit is considered a single-family residence (not a duplex residence).
 See Article XX

-ACCESSORY APARTMENT - A dwelling unit located in an accessory structure in conjunction with a single-family residence as an accessory use.
-A single-family residence with an accessory apartment is considered a single-family residence (not a duplex residence).
+ACCESSORY APARTMENT DWELLING UNIT - DETACHED - A dwelling unit located in an accessory structure in conjunction with a single-family residence as an accessory use.
+A single-family residence with an accessory apartment dwelling unit is considered a single-family residence (not a duplex residence).
 See Article XX